 EEX AG addresses conflicts of interests in accordance with a dedicated internal policy.
 This policy serves to identify and to prevent or manage potential or actual conflicts of interest.
 EEX AG hereby discloses the following circumstances that might be perceived as a potential conflict of interest:

 EEX AG is the operating company of EEX (including EEX OTF), an exchange within the meaning of the German Exchange Act (BörsG) and regulated market (OTF respectively) within the meaning of MiFID II.
 EEX AG provides benchmarks which are needed by EEX for the purpose of listing derivatives.
 As a consequence, EEX AG plays a double role in that it is a benchmarks administrator and at the same time the operating company of a user of the benchmarks provided.
 In this context, employees of EEX AG naturally are in contact with participants who trade in the derivatives listed at EEX.
-This also concerns employees of the Market Operations Department involved in the calculation of the benchmarks.
+This also concerns employees of the departments Agricultural Commodities and Market Operations involved in the calculation of the benchmarks.
+In particular, employees of the Agricultural Commodities Department are also active in the area of sales.

 We note that EEX AG is obliged to treat all market participants in a non-discriminatory manner.
 EEX AG has no own interest in a certain development of the benchmark values.
 In particular, the fee structure of EEX is volume-based and not market price-based.
 Furthermore, a documented "four-eye principle" is ensured when calculating the benchmark values.